Read Online The Military Science of Star Wars George Beahm Books

 This book is only meant to be a primer for the layman, so it doesn't go into fine-tooth-comb levels of depth.
 There were times when I wished Beahm lingered longer on blasters and ship capabilities, but being an all-encompassing encyclopedia was not the intention and so I had to reel in my hopes and dreams a bit now and then.
 Plus, I can always find a more in depth book on any specific topic of interest, which will be easy to find, because this book is rounded out with a lengthy bibliography and interesting appendixes.
 I almost enjoyed them as much as the rest of the book.
 That's a first!

-• A fascinating book!
-If you ever wondered “So why did the Empire lose to the Rebels when they had so many more forces?”, then this is the book for you.
+Oh, one last important thing.
+This guy really does not like Top Gun.
+He makes fun of its inaccuracies at every turn.
+Another reason to love this book! - A fascinating book!
+If you ever wondered “So why did the Empire lose to the Rebels when they had so many more forces?â€, then this is the book for you.
 Very easy to read, the book answers that questions and explains so many other military Star Wars matters so everybody can understand them.